 In fact, it’s not unusual for a Chinese patent application to undergo more than one patent re-examination during its life before final rejection or grant.

 When can Chinese Patent Re-Examination be Requested?

 As many of you will know, a Chinese patent application undergoes a substantive examination in which a Chinese patent examiner considers the patentability of the Chinese patent application and whether it conforms to the various requirements of Chinese patent law (e.g. added matter, excluded subject matter, lack of clarity).

 If the Chinese patent examiner is not satisfied that the Chinese patent application is acceptable for grant, he/she will usually issue an “office action” or “examination report” detailing any objections.

 If the applicant is unable to overcome the Chinese patent examiner’s objections, a decision of rejection may be issued (usually after at least two rounds of objections).
-It’s worth noting that the likelihood of a decision of rejection may be increased if the applicant continues to argue against an objection without offering any new incites or concessions in terms of claim amendments.
+It’s worth noting that the likelihood of a decision of rejection may be increased if the applicant continues to argue against an objection without offering any new insights or concessions in terms of claim amendments.

 When the decision of rejection is issued, the applicant has 3 months from the date of receipt of the decision of rejection to file a request for re-examination.
 This deadline is calculated as follows: